Summarize this article with:

 FAQ on Tailwind Tooltip Examples

-How do I create a basic tooltip with Tailwind CSS?
+How do I create a simple tooltip in Tailwind CSS?

 Conclusion

-Start with basic hover states, then add animations and custom styling as needed.
+Start with a basic hover tooltip, then add animations and Tailwind card integrations as your UI grows.

 Author